angelleye/offers-for-woocommerce/README.txt

 == Changelog ==

+= 1.4.8.2 - xx.xx.2017 =
+* Tweak - Adjustments to the alignment of Offer button with Add to Cart and PayPal for WooCommerce buttons. ([#354](https://github.com/angelleye/offers-for-woocommerce/issues/354))

 = 1.4.8.1 - 11.14.2017 =
 * Feature - Adds action hook for when offer records are deleted. ([#356](https://github.com/angelleye/offers-for-woocommerce/issues/356))